-Saskatchewan Soil Conservation Association (Society for Soil Conservation Saskatchewan) undertook to establish a pilot project to offer carbon credits from agriculture.
-Carbon credits will offset the greenhouse gas issuers of greenhouse eliminating the conversion to direct seeding (no-till cultivation).
-Farmers from across Canada will receive payments in exchange for their participation.
+The Saskatchewan Soil Conservation Association is setting up a pilot project to offer carbon credits from agriculture.
+The carbon credits will make it possible to compensate for the greenhouse gas emissions of emitting companies by eliminating them by converting them to direct sowing (cultivation without tillage).
+Farmers across Canada will receive payments for their participation.

-The project has been validated by the “Environment Canada Emissions Removal and Mitigation Pilot Project” (PERRL).
-The objective of the pilot project is to learn more about all aspects of the carbon trading process with carbon sinks in agricultural soils.
+The project has been validated by the “Environment Canada Emissions Removal and Reduction and Learning Pilot Project” (PERRL).
+The objective of the pilot project is to learn more about all aspects of the process of carbon emissions trading with agricultural soil carbon sinks.

-The area will be limited to 100 247 hectares or acres per producer.
-Producers will practice direct seeding and culture with minimal ground work.
-They must meet a number of requirements: do not incinerate waste and does not completely eliminate the growth of culture.
+The acreage will be limited to 100 hectares or 247 acres per producer.
+Producers will have to practice direct seeding and cultivation with minimal tillage.
+They will have to adhere to a number of requirements: not to incinerate residues and not to completely eliminate the growth of the crop.

-The equivalent amount of carbon dioxide removed (sequestered in the ground) will be determined using a protocol developed by PERRL.
-Producers will receive $ 11,08 ton of sequestered carbon dioxide.
-Payments differ depending on soil types and productivity.
+The equivalent amount of carbon dioxide removed (sequestered in the soil) will be determined using a protocol developed by PEREA.
+Producers will receive $ 11,08 per tonne of sequestered carbon dioxide.
+Payments will differ depending on soil types and their productivity.

-Saskatchewan Soil Conservation Association believes that agriculture has the potential to help Canada reach more than 20% of its Kyoto target for reducing greenhouse gas emissions.
+The Saskatchewan Soil Conservation Association estimates that agriculture has the potential to help Canada meet more than 20% of its Kyoto target for reducing greenhouse gas emissions.

-Source: Express newsletter AgriSuccess Farm Credit Canada, April 15 2005 (click here).
+Source: AgriSuccess Express e-mail from Farm Credit Canada, 15 April 2005 (click here).